PCanalese/ExData_Plotting1/README.md

 ## Notes for my submission
-Copies of the plot outputs are included in the folder named "figure"
+Both R files and Plots are in root directory.

 The rest of this readme is the same as by R Peng.
 Copies of my plots are below